 This might be because it merely learns to memorize the training data, without really understanding the underlying physical phenomenon.
 On the other hand, our method, being aware of the underlying physics, is more generalizable and hence performs significantly better than the MLP baseline (up to 50-65\% improvements).
-The gains achieved by the PINN in this case are consistent for gas zones, furnace surfaces, and obstacle surfaces.
+In the appendix, we provide additional experimental results, including the in-depth analysis of our PINN.